 Under the reign of Louis XVI and his consort Marie Antoinette, France was undergoing considerable economic duress and the factors at the time included the following conditions.

-7. Internal trade was at a virtual standstill as, among other problems, such as bad roads, there were too many customs barriers which existed to exact a toll as a tax.
+7. No Internal Trade: Internal trade was at a virtual standstill as, among other problems, such as bad roads, there were too many customs barriers which existed to exact a toll as a tax.
 This discouraged trade, worsened the economy and drove prices up on almost everything.

 There were also social and political factors involved, many of which caused resentments and aspirations, which were given a strong focus by the rise of the ideals of Enlightenment that came from Locke and Rousseau.
 The approach to solving the problem was many faceted and it eventually brought down the aristocracy and the church's power.
 There was a combined and unequal development of forces that would eventually overturn the Ancien Régime.

-5. Resentment existed among the peasants, the laborers and wage earners, and the bourgeoisie toward the traditional privileges possessed by nobles, royalty and courtiers.
+5. Resentment From the Peasants: Resentment existed among the peasants, the laborers and wage earners, and the bourgeoisie toward the traditional privileges possessed by nobles, royalty and courtiers.
 The bourgeoisie were able to tap into and channel this resentment later on in heir bid for the state.

-8. Anger flared toward King Louis XVI for firing Jacques Necker and A.R.J.
+8. The Firing of Financial Advisors: Anger flared toward King Louis XVI for firing Jacques Necker and A.R.J.
 Turgot and other financial advisors, who were popularly seen as representatives of the people.
 They had advised the King to better manage his finances to the King's chagrin.
 The king thought he was above such advice and subsequently got rid of them as he had his own solutions to his indebtedness.

 Finally and above all, was the almost total failure of Louis XVI and his advisers to deal effectively with any of these problems.
 Most People saw that it was time for a change; and change came with vengeance!